 Determining if discipline is appropriate does not have to be difficult.
 It can be a simple, straightforward process.
 Again, all that’s required is that supervisors ask the following questions and answer honestly to determine if they have met their own obligations:

 Have I provided adequate safety oversight?
 I’m not stuck in my office all day.
-I oversee their work regularly so that I can “catch” unsafe behaviors and hazardous conditions before they cause an injury.
+I oversee their work regularly to “catch” unsafe behaviors and hazardous conditions before they cause an injury.

 Have I provided (or has the employee received) quality safety training?
 The employee has the required knowledge and skills to comply.
 The employee understands the natural and system consequences of noncompliance.